menu

 Irondale is a tiny village located in the state of Ohio.
 With a population of 319 people and just one neighborhood, Irondale is the 733rd largest community in Ohio.
-Irondale has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Much of the housing stock in Irondale was built prior to World War II, making it one of the older and more historic villages in the country.

-Irondale is a blue-collar town, with 41.18% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Irondale is generally considered to be a blue-collar town.
+41.18% of the Irondale workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Irondale is a village of sales and office workers, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Irondale who work in office and administrative support (26.47%), maintenance occupations (7.84%), and teaching (7.84%).

 As is often the case in a small village, Irondale doesn't have a public transportation system that people use for their commute.